OCA/website/website_cookie_notice/readme/ROADMAP.rst

   >= 8.0.2.0.0 you will lose your previous customized messages.
 If you want to customize it, please follow steps in the configuration section.

-* Starting from 13.0.1.0.0 of this module, the dependancy to website_legal_page has been removed this allows the used to select a legal page of his own

 Future plans :

 * Add cookie categories and let the user decide to accept/decline those cookies